Patricia Mirallès

-Patricia Mirallès (born 22 August 1967) is a French politician of the Territories of Progress (TdP) party who has been serving as Secretary of State to the Minister of the Armed Forces in the government of Prime Minister Élisabeth Borne since 2022.
+Patricia Mirallès (born 22 August 1967) is a French politician of the Renaissance party who has been serving as Secretary of State to the Minister of the Armed Forces in the government of successive Prime Ministers Élisabeth Borne and Gabriel Attal from 2022 to 2024.
 From the 2017 elections to 2022, she was a member of the French National Assembly, representing the department of Hérault.

 Early life and education

 Mirallès was born to Pieds-Noirs parents and grew up in Montpellier.

 Political career

 Mirallès was a member of the Socialist Party from 1997 until 2012.
 From 2017 until 2020, she was a member of La République En Marche!
 (LREM).